posit-dev/shiny-vscode/assistant-prompts/app_prompt.md

 - Make sure to prepend the value of `appSubdir` from the project settings above, to the NAME properties in the `<FILE>` tags.
 For example, if you are generating a file named "app.py" and the `appSubdir` is "myapp/", then emit a tag `<FILE NAME="myapp/app.py">`.
 If the file is named "app.R" and the `appSubdir` is "", then emit a tag `<FILE NAME="app.R">`.

-- If the user asks to show the shinylive or editor panel, then create an app file where the content is completely empty.
-Do not put anything else in the file at all.
-Also, do not explain why you are doing this.
-Just do it.
+- If the value of `appSubdir` from the project settings is `null`, or if the user asks to put the app in a different directory, then use the tool to ask the user where they want to put their Shiny app.

 {language_specific_prompt}